jojo157/FundCentreGame/README.md

 Based on the results I decided to add more custom styling using media queries for each page.
 The main changes made were to increase the size of elements on larger screens and reduce the white space, while preserving the overall layout.
 I want the user experience to be consistent across devices.

+While viewing the page on different sized devices, i realised that that the logo was not exactly centered on some devices.
+I changed the display to block to allow the use of text-align centre for the image and this fixed the bug.

 #### Different Browsers

 #### Different Operating Systems